-SFCs during 2010-15 was ₹ 40.39 crore1 and the expenditure was ₹ 30.44 crore2.
+SFCs during 2010-15 was ₹ 40.39 crore and the expenditure was ₹ 30.44 crore.
 We noticed following discrepancies in management of SFCs:

-- As required under SFC Regulations 1997, 20 per cent income of SFCs was to be credited into university account.
-We noticed that out of ₹ 8.08 crore dues against SFCs, ₹ 3.82 crore was not received in university account during 2010-15. - The contribution from SFCs amounting to ₹ 13.52 crore was not received by the university - Higher Education Department while giving sanction (August 2010 and March 2012) of creating 24 posts, directed the university to deposit 25 per cent income of SFCs or 25 per cent of establishment expenditure, whichever is more in endowment fund in form of FDRs.
+• As required under SFC Regulations 1997, 20 per cent income of SFCs was to be credited into university account.
+We noticed that out of ₹ 8.08 crore dues against SFCs, ₹ 3.82 crore was not received in university account during 2010-15.

+• Higher Education Department while giving sanction (August 2010 and March 2012) of creating 24 posts, directed the university to deposit 25 per cent income of SFCs or 25 per cent of establishment expenditure, whichever is more in endowment fund in form of FDRs.
 The funds were to be kept reserved for making payment to the staff to be engaged in SFCs.
-However, out of ₹ 10.10 crore to be deposited as endowment amount, only ₹ 2.75 crore was kept in this fund during 2010-15. - Higher Education Department deducted ₹ 2.35 crore from maintenance grant during 2010-11 and 2013-15 towards pension contribution of SFCs.
+However, out of $\mathbf{\xi}$ 10.10 crore to be deposited as endowment amount, only $\mathbf{\xi}$ 2.75 crore was kept in this fund during 2010-15.

+• Higher Education Department deducted ₹ 2.35 crore from maintenance grant during 2010-11 and 2013-15 towards pension contribution of SFCs.
 However, deducted amount was not received from SFCs and deposited in university fund.